What’s it like to be a frontier missionary?

 It’s simple.
 Our ministry is driven by people who have a passion for unreached people groups.
 With decades of cutting-edge expertise in pioneering work among the least-evangelized, we have built a reputation for reaching the most resistant and isolated people groups.
 It isn’t easy, so a bit of stick-to-it-ness is required.

-Naturally, witnessing experience is a plus, but we are more interested in finding people who embrace our core values of reliance, integrity, humility, teamwork, and transparency.
+Naturally, witnessing experience is a plus, but we are more interested in finding people who embrace our core values of being committed, caring, cooperative, and courageous.
 If you are motivated by these values, would like to work for a missions leading organization, and want to find eternal significance in your lifework, browse our current opportunities and apply today.

 We offer several types of mission service ranging from nine months to 12+ years.
 Depending on your call, activities might include outreach/evangelism, basic medical work, homeschooling, teaching English, agriculture and development, mechanical and construction work, and many more.
 Visit Current Opportunities to see all of our mission calls.